 1. You talk too much

-Keep on topic and don’t fluff everything up, Simple straight answers, There is the risk of boring the other person with so many details and you can even look like you don’t have the cap city to concentrate on one given subject.
+Keep on topic and don’t fluff everything up, Simple straight answers, for job interviews.
+There is the risk of boring the other person with so many details and you can even look like you don’t have the cap city to concentrate on one given subject.

 2. You don’t listen